Couroutines#

 When a coroutine function is called, a promise object will be created automatically in an unspecified storage location (usually dynamically allocated beside the coroutine state, but may be elided).
 The promise will live as long as the coroutine is alive, and will be destroyed when the coroutine is destroyed.
 A promise object is never moved nor copied (its address is always stable).

-uses two main promise types:emitter_promise
+amongocuses two main promise types:emitter_promiseandco_task<T>::promise_type.

 A coroutine promise should implement the following interface: